LucianoGanga/simple-headless-chrome/README.md

 Version 3.3.0 includes a new feature that allows managing browser tabs.

-Anyway, this new feature comes with some breaking changes for full support and future scalability.
+This new feature comes with some breaking changes that will allow us future scalability.

 To avoid problems for people that uses version >= 3.3.0 of this module, we supported those breaking changes with methods that will be deprecated in version 4.0.0.